MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 ## materialize() function

--	When using the [materialize() function](./materializefunction.md), try to push all possible operators that will reduce the materialized data set and still keeps the semantics of the query. e.g: filters, project only needed columns ... etc. in this example:
+When using the [materialize() function](./materializefunction.md), try to push all possible operators that will reduce the materialized data set and still keeps the semantics of the query. e.g: filters, project only required columns, etc.
+    in this example:

     ```kusto